Joe Harnell: Personal life

 Harnell self-published an autobiography entitled Counterpoint in 2000, co-authored with television producer/director Ira Skutch.

 Harnell's first marriage was to Winnifred Selak, a tap dancer from Canada.

 Harnell and his family had been residents of Teaneck, New Jersey.

-His son, Jess Harnell, is a voice actor and singer, best known as the voice of Wakko Warner on the Steven Spielberg-produced animated television series Animaniacs, Crash Bandicoot in the Crash Bandicoot Franchise, and the announcer of America's Funniest Home Videos, which he has announced since 1998.
+His son, Jess Harnell, is a voice actor and singer, best known as the voice of Wakko Warner on the Steven Spielberg-produced animated television series Animaniacs, Crash Bandicoot in the Crash Bandicoot franchise, and the announcer of America's Funniest Home Videos, which he has announced since 1998.

-His youngest son, Jason, is a jazz drummer and educator who has performed, recorded and toured with many jazz musicians including Maynard Ferguson.
+His youngest son, Jason, is a jazz drummer and educator who has performed, recorded and toured with many jazz musicians, including Maynard Ferguson.

-Joe's grandson, Jeremy, is a composer and visual artist working under the name JC Harnell (aka Sons of Wolves), and a 2011 winner of the Peoples Music Award for Best Abstract/Experimental Artist.
+Joe's grandson, Jeremy, is a composer and visual artist working under the name JC Harnell (a.k.a.
+Sons of Wolves), and a 2011 winner of the Peoples Music Award for Best Abstract/Experimental Artist.

 Death

-Harnell died on July 14, 2005 in Sherman Oaks, California at the age of 80.
-His cause of death was revealed as heart failure.
+Harnell died on July 14, 2005, in Sherman Oaks, California, at the age of 80.
+His cause of death was heart failure.